cbeitzell/run_analysis/README.md

 ```
 totalDT <- as.data.table(totalDF)[,lapply(.SD,mean), by=list(Subject,Activity)]
 ```
+<p>At this point the data should be tidy.
+The data is in a wide format, consisting of 181 rows (1 row of header variables, and 180 rows of data) and 68 columns.
+It is order by the Subject, and then Activity columns.
+The Averaged mean and standard deviation variables then follow.
+This data set follows the tidy data principles :</p>
+1. Each variable is in a column.
+2. Every row is for a different observation, I.e. the subject and activity combination is unique.
+3. There is one table for the overall averaging of the data set.
+4. The first row of the RunAnalysis.txt is the list of variable names.
+5. The variable names have been converted from the experiment code names to something more readable.
+	* tBodyAcc-mean()-X to Time.Body.Accelerometer.Average.X
 <p>Lastly the data is written out to a text file, and the data table is returned for local verification.</p>
 ```
 write.table(totalDT, file = "RunAnalysis.txt", row.names = FALSE )